-9.6.2 Limit SBC Registered Users per IP Group / SRD
+10.6.2 Limit SBC Registered Users per IP Group, SIP Interface or SRD

-It is recommended that you define a maximum number of allowed registered users per IP Group (User-type IP Group).
-This ensures that illegitimate users are blocked from registering with this IP Group.
+It is recommended that you define a maximum number of allowed registered users per IP Group (User-type IP Group), SIP Interface or SRD.
+This ensures that illegitimate users are blocked from registering with the IP Group.
+This can be configured in the IP Group table, SIP Interface table or SRD table, by using the 'Max.
+Number of Registered Users' parameter.

-This is configured in the IP Group table or SRD table (Configuration tab > VoIP > VoIP Network > IP Group Table) in the 'Max.
-Number of Registered Users' field:
+Per IP Group: IP Group table (Configuration tab > VoIP > VoIP Network > IP Group Table):